0xmbadr/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 [14.
 Decimal to Hexadecimal](./100-decimal_to_hexadecimal) : A script that converts a number (stored in `DECIMAL`) from base 10 to base 16.

 [15.
 Everyone is a proponent of strong encryption](./101-rot13) : A script that encodes and decodes text using the rot13 encryption.
 Assume ASCII.

+[16.
+The eggs of the brood need to be an odd number](./102-odd) : A script that prints every other line from the input, starting with the first line.